Kennebunk, Maine – April 28, 2016

 About Tom's of Maine

-Tom's of Maine is a leading natural products company focused on oral and personal care carrying high quality toothpaste, mouthwash, dental floss, antiperspirant, deodorant, bar soap, lip balm and baby shampoo and lotion products.
+Tom's of Maine is a leading natural products company focused on oral and personal care carrying high quality toothpaste, mouthwash, dental floss, deodorant, bar soap and body wash.
 Our Stewardship Model guides every decision we make ensuring that our ingredients, processing, and packaging meet our rigorous standards for being natural, sustainable, and responsible.
 For over 45 years, Tom’s of Maine has invested in hundreds of nonprofit efforts by giving 10% of its profits back to organizations that support people and the planet and by encouraging employees to use 5% (12 days) of paid time to volunteer.
 Tom’s of Maine employees regularly contribute suggestions for improving the company's high sustainability standards.
 And their ideas, from wind power to ways to improve recycled and recyclable packaging options, are critical to the company's sensitive way of doing business.
 Most Tom's of Maine products are vegan, kosher and halal certified and gluten-free.
 All packaging is recyclable through a partnership with upcycling leader TerraCycle or participating municipalities.
 Tom's of Maine values partnering with its consumers, suppliers and community organizations to support lasting, positive change that is good for people and the planet.
 To learn more visit us online at https://www.tomsofmaine.com/ or at https://www.facebook.com/TomsofMaine.

 Founded in 2001, TerraCycle, Inc., is the world’s leader in the collection and repurposing of hard-to-recycle post-consumer waste, ranging from used chip bags to coffee capsules to cigarette butts.
 The waste is collected through free, national, brand-funded recycling programs, as well as various consumer and government-funded models.
 The collected waste is reused, upcycled or recycled into a variety of affordable, sustainable consumer products and industrial applications.
 Each year, across 20 countries, TerraCycle collects and repurposes billions of pieces of waste, donating millions of dollars to schools and charities in the process.
 TerraCycle is the subject of a new half-hour comedy, 'Human Resources,' on Pivot TV.
 Season three will air Fall 2016.
 To learn more about TerraCycle or get involved in our recycling programs, please visit www.terracycle.com.